bikeidaho/HashsheetUpdater/readme.md

 # Overview
 ## HashsheetUpdater
 This Python project contains scripts to retrieve current Ethereum network statistic values as well as current farm statistic values from HiveOS and records them into a google spreadsheet.
+It also records each of these values on a secondary sheet for historical purposes.

 This project contains:
    1. A Python script to initially populate the spreadsheet with labels and formulas in order to view and estimate your point in time rigs revenue, cost and profit over 24 Hours, 30 Days and 1 Year periods.